ahay/src/README.txt

 Karrenbach, Biondo Biondi, and Bob Clapp.

 Madagascar was started, under the name RSF (Regularly Sampled Format) by Sergey Fomel in 2003.
-Since then, several other people have contributed to it.
+Since then, many other people have contributed to it.
 See the AUTHORS.txt file for an incomplete list.